impronunciable/babel-plugin-preact-require/README.md

-# babel-plugin-react-require
+# babel-plugin-preact-require

-Babel plugin that adds React import declaration if file contains JSX tags.
+Babel plugin that adds Preact's `h` declaration if file contains JSX tags.

-This plugin is only about stateless components that doesn't extends `React.Component`.
+This plugin is only about stateless components that doesn't extends `Component`.
-If you want to use any other React functions then you should import their by yourself.
+If you want to use any other Preact functions then you should import their by yourself.

+This code was forked from [babel-plugin-react-require](https://github.com/vslinko/babel-plugin-react-require) so all credit should go to [@vslinko](https://twitter.com/vslinko)

 ## Example